InnoDB storage engine supports transparent

 This feature uses a two tier encryption key architecture, consisting of a master encryption key and tablespace keys.
 When a table is encrypted, a tablespace key is encrypted and stored in the tablespace header.
 When an application or authenticated user wants to access encrypted tablespace data, a master encryption key is used to decrypt the tablespace key.

-The feature relies on a MySQL Keyring plugin for master encryption key management.
+A MySQL Keyring plugin is required for master encryption key management.
 MySQL provides these plugin choices:

-keyring_file: A plugin that stores master encryption key data in a keyring file in the location specified by the
+keyring_file: Stores master encryption key data in a keyring file in the location specified by the

-keyring_aws: A plugin that communicates with the Amazon Web Services Key Management Service for key generation and uses a local file for key storage.
+keyring_aws: Communicates with the Amazon Web Services Key Management Service for key generation and uses a local file for key storage.

-If you have a KMIP-compatible product or an AWS KMS account and want to configure data encryption for your secure deployment, see Keyring Plugin Installation for plugin installation and configuration instructions.
+If you have a KMIP-compatible product or an AWS KMS account and want to configure data encryption for your secure deployment, see Keyring Plugin Installation for instructions.

 After a keyring plugin is configured,